rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 The Control Plane Access refers to the access to the Kubernetes/OpenShift API Server (port 6443) from clients both external and external to the cluster, that should be load balanced across control plane machines.

-Furthermore, also is needed to access to the Ignition config files served by the Machine Config Server in the port 22623, from clients WITHIN the cluster (not from clients outside the OCP4 cluster) that should be also load-balanced across control plane machines (masters).
+Furthermore, access to the Ignition config files served by the Machine Config Server on port 22623 is also needed, from clients WITHIN the cluster (not from clients outside the OCP4 cluster), and this should also be load-balanced across control plane machines (masters).

 In both cases, the installation of the IPI process (and also in BareMetal and other UPIs) expects these ports to be reachable on the bootstrap VM first and then later on the newly-deployed control